rHermes/adventofcode/README.md

 about this one, since I could have puzzled this out, but I guess I learned a lesson about what the real fun is.

+#### 13

+I ended up reverse engineering this task, using my own dissassembler and everything!
+It was beyond awesome, one of the tasks I'm the proudest about.

 #### 16

 Had to get a hint about area summation tables to finish it.